JoeManto/OIT-CX/Standards/ProgrammingStandards.md

 Notice that a reference is attached to the anchor tag and that reference is used to simulate a click on the anchor when the outside div is 'clicked'

 #### Rendering Inline Conditional Statements
-Any conditional statements in the render method should only compare changing state values and not other global variables
+Any conditional statements in the render method should only compare changing state values and not any other global variables
 ```javascript
     Class Frame extends React.Component{
         ...